 Everything we are going to discuss focuses on the “dominant” aspect of Vibe, hence not on the value of someone as a person (what I mean will be clear later on).
 And the way I use “dominant” is very much equivalent to “confident”, but my problem with the word “confident” is that it has been over-used in recent years, and just like the over-used corporate buzzwords, it has lost its original meaning in the end.

 If we hypothetically consider “dominance” as something that ranges between two extreme values of 0% and 100%, the two components defining someone’s “perceived dominance” and their respective contributions are:

 ● External conscious movements (20%) (skip down)

-In theory, someone’s “perceived dominance” may come 100% from his Inner Core, and maybe it was the case in a very distant past, when masculinity was something to strive for and to cultivate, rather than something to be ashamed of and to keep hidden, but that distant past is long gone.
-In our ever more politically-correct and feminised society, someone would be lucky to be not too far away from the 80% as we are going to define it below.
+In theory, someone’s “perceived dominance” may come 100% from his Inner Core, and maybe it was the case in a very distant past, when masculinity was something to strive for and cultivate rather than something to be ashamed of and keep hidden, but that distant past is long gone.
+In our ever more politically correct and feminised society, someone would be lucky just not to be too far away from the 80% which we are going to define below.

 Without further ado, let’s dive in now.

 The Inner Core (80%)